sarphiv/dtu-02476-ml-ops/reports/README.md

 --- question 18 fill here ---GROUP ALL cloud run managed vms

+We didn't use the Compute Engine API.
+Instead we used Cloud Run and Cloud Build to host and build docker containers in the following way.

-We used the compute engine to host
+We used it to host

  1. a server used for running inference on a trained resnet18 model, and
  2. a server used to run a webpage where you can upload images, and these are then classified using the aforementioned model.

-We used triggers to build our docker images and deploy them using Cloud Run.
-Since we only used GCP for inference, we didn't use GPUs.
+This means that we only used the compute engine indirectly, and the most heavy computing we performed was inference.
+Therefore, we didn't use GPUs.
 We just asked for [4 GB of ram and 2 CPU's], and then Cloud Build took care of managing the instances.

 ### Question 19